From ‘default yes’ to real delivery: lenders urge realism on planning reforms

-Under the revamped National Planning Policy Framework (NPPF) consultation, ministers are pushing a “default yes” to higher-density housing around rail stations, a stronger brownfield-first approach, and a more proportionate regime for medium-sized sites.
-The reforms also include simplifications to Biodiversity Net Gain (BNG) for smaller schemes, and potential exemptions from the Building Safety Levy for sites of 10–49 homes.
+The government’s latest overhaul of planning rules promises to “go further than ever before” in delivering 1.5 million homes this Parliament.
+Ministers are consulting on reforms to the National Planning Policy Framework (NPPF) that include a “default yes” to higher-density housing around rail stations, a strengthened brownfield-first approach, more proportionate rules for medium-sized sites, simplified Biodiversity Net Gain (BNG) requirements for smaller schemes, and potential Building Safety Levy exemptions for developments of 10–49 homes.

 ‘Default yes’ doesn’t equal default funding

-Justin Trowse, managing director at Mortimer Street Capital, said the consultation “talks a strong game” on SMEs – but warned that the real test is whether planning outcomes become more bankable.
+Justin Trowse, Managing Director at Mortimer Street Capital, said the consultation “talks a strong game” on SMEs – but warned that the real test is whether planning outcomes become more bankable.

 “A ‘default yes’ in policy doesn’t automatically translate into certainty of funding, faster progress through lender pipelines, or smoother completions — particularly where local authority interpretation and resourcing remain inconsistent.”